- chow chow

-The Boston Terrier became the first breed to enjoy the number-one position for two decades; the breed fell to the number-two position in the 1920s after its initial reign as number-one in the 1910s.
+The Boston Terrier became the first breed to enjoy the number-one position for two decades, though the breed fell to the number-two position in the 1920s after its initial reign atop the list in the 1910s.
 The records of the Boston Terrier Club of America show that the breed was number-one or number-two for every year between 1905 and 1935.

 One of the first records of the breed was made in 1790, when Colonel Thomas Thornton’s “Pitch,” a smooth-coated white Fox Terrier, was immortalized in print and paintings.
 Smooth Fox Terriers preceded the Wires in the show ring by 15 to 20 years.
-At first, they were classified with sporting dogs, a tribute to their keen nose, remarkable eyesight, and stamina in drivign foxes from their holes.
+At first, they were classified as sporting dogs, a tribute to their keen nose, remarkable eyesight, and stamina in driving foxes from their holes.

 The actual origin of the Beagle seems to be obscure because of the absence of reliable documentation on the earliest days of development.
 The turning point for American Beagles came in the 1860s, when dogs from a well-bred strain in England were imported to inject a beautiful breed type.

 The earliest known record of the “Lion Dog” is traced to the Tang Dynasty in China in the 6th century.
 Breeding of these little dogs reached a zenith during the Tao Kuang period (1821-1851).
-The oldest strains of the breed were kept amazingly pure.
+The oldest strains of the Pekingese were kept amazingly pure.
 Imperial Dog Books, illustrated with pictures of the most admired dogs, were used as the standards.

-7. Chow Chows
+7. Chow Chow

 The Pomeranian descended from the Spitz family of dogs and the sled dogs of Iceland and Lapland.
-The breed takes its name from the historical region of Pomerania, which makes up the southern coast of the Baltic Sea (present day Germany and Poland).
+The breed takes its name from the historical region of Pomerania, which makes up the southern coast of the Baltic Sea (present-day Germany and Poland).
 However, the region isn’t where the breed originated, but where it was most likely bred down to size.